m-labs/artiq/doc/manual/getting_started_mgmt.rst

             repeat = interactive.repeat

 Trigger a repository rescan and click the button labeled "Recompute all arguments".
 Now submit the experiment.
 It should print once, then wait; in the same dock as "Explorer", find and navigate to the tab "Interactive Args".
 You can now choose and supply a value for the argument mid-experiment.
 Every time an argument is requested, the experiment pauses until the input is supplied.
-If you choose to "Cancel" intead, the experiment will raise a :exc:`artiq.language.environment.CancelledArgsError`  and halt.
+If you choose to "Cancel" instead, an :exc:`artiq.language.environment.CancelledArgsError` will be raised (which the experiment can choose to catch, rather than halting.)

 While regular arguments are all requested simultaneously before submitting, interactive arguments can be requested at any point.
 In order to request multiple interactive arguments at once, place them within the same ``with`` block; see also the example ``interactive.py`` in the ``examples/no_hardware`` folder.